Dimitrios Itoudis

-Dimitrios Itoudis (alternate spelling: Dimitris) (Δημήτριος Ιτούδης, born September 8, 1970) is a Greek professional basketball coach, who is the current head coach of Fenerbahçe Beko of the Turkish Basketball Super League and the EuroLeague.
-He also coaches the Greece men's national basketball team.
+Dimitrios Itoudis (alternate spelling: Dimitris) (Δημήτριος Ιτούδης, born September 8, 1970) is a Greek professional basketball coach who is currently the head coach for Hapoel Tel Aviv of the Israeli Premier League and the Euroleague.
+He formerly coached the Greece men's national basketball team.

 Coaching career

 Itoudis began his coaching career in 1990, when he began coaching Zagreb's Under-18 team in Croatia.
 In 1992, he became an assistant coach with the senior men's team of Zagreb.
 In 1995, he became an assistant coach with the Greek Basket League club PAOK.

 He then became the head coach of PAOK in 1996.
 He was an assistant coach with the Greek club Panionios, during the 1996–97 season, before becoming the head coach of the Greek club, Philippos Thessaloniki, from 1997 to 1999.
 After that, he was the head coach of the Greek club MENT.